 Keratin treatments are semi-permanent.
 They wash out gradually.

 The key to maintaining a keratin treatment is to wash the hair less often.

 I know this may feel gross, but I get by with dry shampoo easily.

 Honestly, it’s the best way to keep your hair clean and refreshed without using water.

-Spray the dry shampoo onto your roots twice daily in between your wash days.
-It saves you time, and it makes your hair smell heavenly!
+Spray the dry shampoo onto your roots twice daily between your wash days.
+It saves you time, and it makes your hair smell fresh!

 4. Do Not Touch Your Hair Too Much